Conditions for PhD Fellowships

 If a fellow decides to change the topic of the PhD project or the laboratory, he/she must inform the Boehringer Ingelheim Fonds without delay.
 In the event of the project being successfully completed prior to expiry of the fellowship, payment will be discontinued.

-PhD fellowships are granted for 24 months and can be extended once for a maximum of 12 months.
-However, if the fellow began work on his/her project before taking up the fellowship, that period will be deducted from the maximum extension period.
 The basic monthly stipend amounts to 1,550 euros.
-In the United Kingdom, a further 700 euros, in the USA, Australia, Israel, Canada, and Denmark, a further 500 euros, in Switzerland, a further 950 euros, and in Austria, France, Germany, Ireland, Italy, the Netherlands, Spain and Sweden, a further 200 euros are added as a country-related premium.
+In the United Kingdom, a further 1,000 euros, in the USA and Denmark, a further 800 euros, in Australia, Israel, and Canada, a further 500 euros, in Switzerland, a further 1,700 euros, and in Austria, France, Germany, Ireland, Italy, the Netherlands, Spain and Sweden, a further 200 euros are added as a country-related premium.
 Depending on the cost of living, all other countries are grouped into one of these categories.
-In most countries, fellows are paid an additional flatrate of 150 euros per month to cover minor project-related costs (books, travel expenses, etc.) and premiums for personal insurance.
-For example, the monthly stipend for an unmarried fellow working in Germany amounts to 1,900 euros, in the USA to 2,200 euros, in the United Kingdom to 2,400 euros and in Switzerland to 2,650 euros.
-A spouse allowance and/or child care allowance may be added; fellows can apply for 14 weeks paid maternity leave.
+In most countries, fellows are paid an additional flat rate of 150 euros per month to cover premiums for personal insurance and minor project-related costs (books, travel expenses, etc.).
+For example, the monthly stipend for an unmarried fellow working in Germany amounts to 1,900 euros, in the USA to 2,500 euros, in the United Kingdom to 2,700 euros, and in Switzerland to 3,400 euros.
+A spouse allowance, child allowance and/or childcare allowance may be added.
 The stipend is transferred to the fellow's personal bank account by the middle of each month.

 Tuition, bench fees and overheads are not reimbursed by the foundation.

 The fellowship is intended to cover the living expenses of the recipient.
 A Boehringer Ingelheim Fonds stipend may therefore not be held while receiving a regular personal income from any other institution or research institute.
 Any employment or other contracts yielding a regular income must be cancelled upon accepting the PhD fellowship.
-However, an additional fellowship from another institution to cover exclusively tuition fees may be accepted under certain circumstances.
+However, an additional fellowship from another institution to cover exclusively tuition fees may be accepted.
+Please contact the foundation under these circumstances.

 The initially awarded stipend sum is based on the information provided in the application.
 The fellowship holder is obligated to inform the foundation about any changes in his/her personal or financial circumstances (change of marital status, income of spouse, etc.) so that the foundation can adjust the size of the stipend.